cgwire/kitsu/docs/first_production/README.md

 ![Create a new user](../img/getting-started/create_employee.png)

 See the [permissions](../permissions/README.md) section for more information.
-To make it short, artists, supervisors, production managers, vendors, and clients only see the productions they are assigned.
+To summarize, artists, supervisors, production managers, vendors, and clients only see their assigned productions.

 All the people are now part of your studio.
 They are added to a specific production when you add them to a team on a production.
 Otherwise, they